maxDNA/logi-options-switch/README.md

 `check-logi-options.sh` is used by **Only Switch** to keep the switch status updated.

-> **Important:** **Raycast** Script Commands and **Only Switch** Evolution controls share the same installed script files.
-The Evolution controls call scripts from the install folder, so keep that folder and the generated scripts in place after installation.
+> **Important:** **Raycast** Script Commands and **Only Switch** Evolution controls share the same installed script files in this project. **Only Switch** Evolution controls call scripts from the install folder.
+Please keep that folder and the generated scripts in place after installation.

 Available options: